Project-HAMi/HAMi/README.md

 ### Set scheduler image version

-Check your kubernetes version by the using the following command
+Check your Kubernetes version by the using the following command

 ```
 kubectl version
 ```

-Then you need to set the kubernetes scheduler image version according to your kubernetes server version key `scheduler.kubeScheduler.image` in `deployments/values.yaml` file , for example, if your cluster server version is 1.16.8, then you should change image version to 1.16.8
+Then you need to set the Kubernetes scheduler image version according to your Kubernetes server version key `scheduler.kubeScheduler.image` in `deployments/values.yaml` file , for example, if your cluster server version is 1.16.8, then you should change image version to 1.16.8

 ```
 scheduler: